Smith–Kingsmore syndrome: Cause

 The cause of SKS is gain-of-function mutation in a gene MTOR.

-This disease is inherited in Autosomal Dominant fashion, but most of the times it's de-novo mutation.
+This disease is inherited in autosomal dominant fashion, but most of the times it is de-novo mutation.

 Diagnosis

 SKS is a rare condition so many physicians aren't familiar with.
 A diagnosis of SKS is suspected based upon the identification of symptoms, a patient and family history and a thorough clinical evaluation.

 SKS can be confirmed with the detection of a germline or mosaic mutation in the MTOR gene.